GNS-Science/nzshm-runzi/doc/process/build_srm_for_oq.md

 5. convert to NRML

 ### Subduction Inversion Source
+1. Scale rates for coupling and min mag
+    - current min mag = 8
-1. Run inversion
+2. Run inversion for multiple noise realizations
+3. Average noise realizations
-2. Scale rates for scaling of N (on top of step 3)
+3. Scale rates for scaling of N (on top of step 3)
-3. convert to NRML
+4. convert to NRML

 ### Distributed Seismicity
 1. Create rates for (N,b) combination